F3Joule/f3joule/README.md

 🔭 I’m currently working on [Subsocial node](https://github.com/dappforce/subsocial-node/) and [Subsocial Parachain](https://github.com/dappforce/subsocial-parachain), both based on Substrate.

-⚡ Deal with porgramming for more than 9 full years.

 ---
 📊 My GitHub stats for the last year: